Creditors Allowances Question

 Q: Where does the creditors allowances go?

-The creditors allowances journal is simply a book that is kept to record all instances that your business has returned items it purchased on credit.
-It would be the opposite of the creditors journal.
+creditors allowances journal is simply a book that is kept to record all instances that your business has returned items it purchased on credit.
+It would be the opposite of the

 From what I understand this type of journal (accounting book) is not used everywhere around the world, only in certain regions.